Sonata165/sonata165.github.io/projects/lyric_translation.md

 and rhyme constraints.
 The output has a same number of syllables as the number of notes in the music, hence there is no need to merge or split any musical notes to match the lyrics.
-Also, all the sentences end with the same rhyme category [o, e, uo].
+Also, all the sentences end with the same rhyme category [o, e, uo], which is the rhyme that is ranked 1st.
 In addition, there is a downbeat lying on the note of the second word in the source lyrics, "snow", creating a melody boundary between the first and